aaronbare/cityscope.github.io/docs/md/Land-Use-Types.md

 ## Attribute Examples

 A single grid-cell may contain multiple LBCS and multiple NAICS on different floors or even on the same floor.
-Therefore, the value of each attribute is formatted as a list of lists.
-The upper-most list represents groups of floors.
-Each lower-level list represents the mix of uses within that floor-group.
+Therefore, the value of each attribute is formatted as a list of objects.
+The object in the list represents a grouping of floors starting with the lower-most floors.
+Each object contains the mix of uses within that floor-group.
 For example, the following represents the NAICS attribute for a grid cell where:
 - the lower 30% of floors are devoted to a mix of "541310" (architectural services) and "541330" (engineering services).
 - the upper 70% of floors and devoted to a mix of "23" (Construction), "42" (Wholesale) and "61" (Education).